A new commercial growth model

 About Your Concierge

 Your Concierge is the live ScaleEnabler Accounting Firm AI Concierge demonstration.
-Together with its six guided pathways, it shows seven practical starting points from a broader 16-agent opportunity for accounting firms — without giving tax, accounting, legal or financial advice.
+It acts as a helpful front door for prospects and clients who may not know where to start—without giving tax, accounting, legal or financial advice.

 Not sure where to start

-Helps visitors separate overlapping tax, BAS, bookkeeping, documents, ATO, onboarding or advisory uncertainty.
+Helps visitors separate overlapping uncertainty involving tax, BAS, bookkeeping, documents, ATO matters, onboarding, advisory needs or something else.

 New FY / tax-time readiness

-Helps visitors prepare for tax time, EOFY or new financial year conversations without suggesting what can be claimed or deducted.
+Helps visitors prepare for tax time, EOFY or the new financial year without suggesting what may be claimed or deducted.

-Clarifies affected periods, messy records, missing information, software access, payroll context and possible urgency signals.
+Clarifies affected periods, record problems, missing information, software access, payroll context and possible urgency signals.

-Helps visitors work out what categories of information, records or access may be useful before speaking with the firm.
+Helps visitors identify the information, records, documents or system access that may be useful before speaking with the firm.

 New client onboarding

-Helps a new or potential client prepare context around structure, current accountant, software, GST/BAS, payroll, deadlines and records.
+Helps a new or prospective client prepare context about their structure, current accountant, software, GST/BAS, payroll, deadlines and records.

-Captures preparation context around ATO notices, affected periods, overdue lodgements, payment pressure and missing records for professional review.
+Captures relevant context about ATO notices, affected periods, overdue lodgements, payment pressure, deadlines and missing records for professional review.

 Preparation summary

-A practical visitor-facing summary that explains what appears to be going on, what the firm may want to clarify, information worth preparing and useful questions to ask.
+A practical visitor-facing summary of the situation, what the firm may want to clarify, information worth preparing and useful questions to ask.

-It gives the prospect or client a clearer record of the session and helps them arrive at the first conversation better prepared.
+It gives the prospect or client a clear record of the session and helps them arrive at the first conversation better prepared.

 Firm handover note

-An internal-style handover note showing the kind of context an accounting firm could receive before following up with a prospect or client.
+A concise internal handover note showing the context the accounting firm could receive before following up with a prospect or client.

-It can summarise the selected pathway, likely pressure points, readiness gaps, possible next conversation type and suggested follow-up prompts, so the firm can respond faster and with better context.
+It can capture the selected pathway, key pressure points, readiness gaps, useful background and suggested follow-up questions—helping the firm respond faster and with better context.

-A 16-agent roadmap can support four connected forms of accounting-firm growth.
+AI can support five connected forms of accounting-firm growth.

-The opportunity runs across four connected axes: winning and keeping more clients, transforming firm productivity, attracting and retaining stronger staff, and creating a new long-term revenue stream by taking practical AI-agent opportunities to the firm’s own clients.
+The opportunity runs across five connected axes: winning and keeping more clients, transforming firm productivity, attracting and retaining stronger staff, creating a broader AI-enabled advisory capability, and building a new long-term revenue stream from client AI-agent opportunities.

 Client growth